dream-faster/fold/README.md

 **→ Fold supports easy composite model creation**

 - Too many dependencies and an either you use-all-or-none-of-it approach<br/>
 **→ Fold has very few hard dependencies (only pandas, numpy, tqdm and scikit-learn).
-It supports scikit-learn Pipelines by default (coming soon).
+It supports scikit-learn Pipelines by default.
 It's main aim is to be as simple and few lines as possible.**

 - Works well with industry standard libraries as well as with Myalo's other open source toolkits (eg.: [Krisi evaluation](https://github.com/dream-faster/krisi) or [Fold Models]([h](https://github.com/dream-faster/fold-models))<br/>
 **→ Don't need to choose between `sktime`, `darts` or `statsforecast` models.
 We will or already support them all (coming soon)**